Monitor hybrid table workloads

 • Has the performance of a specific query changed substantially over time?

 To help improve performance and efficiency in your workload, individual executions of low latency operations (under one second) will not be stored in QUERY_HISTORY view nor will they generate a unique query profile.
 Instead, aggregate statistics for repeated executions of that query will be returned in the AGGREGATE_QUERY_HISTORY view.
 You will also be able to view a sampled query profile for the query over a selected time interval.
+For more information about this behavior, see Usage notes.

 You can use the Grouped Query History view in Snowsight to visualize performance and statistics for typical hybrid table workloads.
 This view does not capture all hybrid table activity, but it provides a good alternative to monitoring performance for a large volume of individual queries that are somewhat repetitive and run extremely fast.